otammato/mongo_/README.md

 ```
 # replace the endpoint with yours:
-# this is to connect with a DB using the command line:
+# this is to check and connect to RDS DB using the command line:
 mysql -h database-2.xxxxxxxxxxxx.us-east-1.rds.amazonaws.com -P 3306 -u admin -p

-# this is to import a backup file with DB from the project folder.
+# this is to import manually a backup file with DB from the project folder.
 mysql -h database-2.xxxxxxxxxxxx.us-east-1.rds.amazonaws.com -u admin -p  COFFEE < my_sql.sql
 ```

 ### 3. Test the app
+Check with your web-browser the connection to your app.
+Paste in the browser field the terraform output - the public ip of the created EC2 instance.
 <br><br>
 <p align="center" >
   <img src="images/Screenshot 2023-01-31 at 19.23.50.png" width="700px"/>
 </p>
 <br><br>

+Check the connection to your RDS instance using the mysql command from previous steps
 <br><br>
 <p align="center" >
   <img src="images/Screenshot 2023-01-31 at 19.48.21.png" width="700px"/>